UdayRathod/3-tier-aws-terraform-project/README.md

 AWS Load balancer for Presentation layer facing web.
 AWS Autoscaling group for handling and hosting the ngnix,php code.
 AWS RDS for storing the data for the php application.
-AWS S3 for storing the userdata script and the applications dependencies like the php code & terracloud image, also another S3 is created for stroing the Load balancer logs.
+AWS S3 for storing the userdata script and the applications dependencies like the php code & terracloud image, also another S3 is created for storing the Load balancer logs.

 Terraform resources: